Guide to the JavaScript Reduce() Method

 Brand Studio Logo

-JavaScript reduce() method makes dealing with arrays easier.
+The JavaScript reduce() method makes dealing with arrays easier.
 It’s a higher-order function in JavaScript that takes an array and reduces it to a single value.
-It’s most often used for data manipulation, which was introduced in ES6.
+It’s most often used for data manipulation, which was introduced in JavaScript ES6.

 What Is Javascript Reduce?

-It takes two parameters: an accumulator and the current element of an array.
-The accumulator is initialized to the first element of an array.
-The callback function performs some operation on the accumulator and the current element, and returns the result, which becomes the new value of the accumulator for the next iteration.
-This will be more clear once we run through some code examples.
-Let's first discuss how the reduce() method works.
+The reduce() method takes two parameters: a callback function and an optional initial value.
+In the callback function, it takes an accumulator as its first parameter and the value of the current array element as its second parameter.
+The accumulator is initialized to the first element of an array if no initial value is provided.
+The callback function performs some operation on the accumulator and the value of the current element, and returns the result, which becomes the new value of the accumulator for the next iteration.

 JavaScript Reduce Syntax